dexie/dexie-website/cloud/docs/cli.md

 #### Options
 ```
---server <URL>  Create the database on an alternate server (default is https://dexie.cloud)
+--service <URL>  Create the database using an dexie cloud service URL (default is https://dexie.cloud)
 ```

 #### Sample